Security of differential phase shift QKD from relativistic principles

 In this work, we provide a security proof of DPS QKD against general attacks, which combines ideas from quantum information theory, quantum optics, and relativity.
 As such, it is the first full security proof of a protocol where information is encoded in between rounds instead of into individual rounds, which does not require modifying the protocol to recover a (block) iid structure.
-The method we employ to achieve this task is a generalisation of the \emph{entropy accumulation theorem} (EAT) \cite{Dupuis2020,Depuis2019,Metger2022,Metger2022a}, which allows us to derive secure key rates against general attacks taking into account finite-size effects.
+The method we employ to achieve this task is a generalisation of the \emph{entropy accumulation theorem} (EAT) \cite{Dupuis2020,Depuis2019,Metger2022,Metger2023}, which allows us to derive secure key rates against general attacks taking into account finite-size effects.
 In contrast to methods such as the de Finetti theorem, it does not require the rounds of the protocol to be symmetric under permutation.
 It can hence be applied to protocols where information is encoded between two rounds.
 To account for the problem of the infinite-dimensional Fock space that describes the involved quantum states, we use a method called \emph{squashing} \cite{Gottesman2002, Tsurumaru2008, Beaudry2008, Gittsovich2014}.
 The general idea here is to formulate a protocol on a low-dimensional Hilbert space that is analogous (with respect to its security) to the actual protocol.
 On the level of the low-dimensional space, we can then apply numerical techniques for calculating the secure key rate.
 In order to construct an appropriate squashing map that can be applied together with the generalised EAT to prove the security of DPS QKD, we are in need of one missing ingredient: To meet the requirements of the generalised EAT, we need a well-defined sequence of channels.
 This can be enforced if Alice sends her signal states with a sufficient time delay, which provides a natural connection to relativistic principles, particularly causality, since it implies that certain systems cannot signal to each other.
 This then allows us to reduce the security analysis of DPS to the security analysis of relativistic protocols \cite{Molotkov2011,Molotkov2012,Radchenko2014,Kravtsov2018}.
 The ingredients and overall structure of our security proof are sketched in \cref{fig:proofingrerdients}.